Emma Flanagan (MA (Hons), MLitt)

 Current research interests

-My doctoral research broadly examines questions of women's anticolonialism, politicisation, and collaboration across French North Africa between the end of the Second World War and the start of the Algerian War of Independence.
-I focus on women's organising under three Communist-affiliated organisations – the Union des femmes d’Algérie (UFA), the Union des femmes du Maroc (UFM), and the Union des femmes de Tunisie (UFT) – uncovering the practices their European founders deployed in an attempt to engage Muslim women in Communist politics and analysing their relative success.
-Exploring the respective engagement of the UFA, UFM, and UFT with national and international Communism, these organisations offer insight into the functioning and dynamics of multi-ethnic, European-origin parties in colonial space.
+My doctoral research traces the political trajectories of three communist, multi-ethnic women's organisations (the Unions of Algerian, Moroccan, and Tunisian Women) between two geopolitical ruptures in the Francophone world: the end of the Second World War and the start of the Algerian War of Independence.
+Accounting for their transformations from European-dominated organisations to collaborators in their nation’s respective independence movements, my research uncovers the mobilising devices their European founders deployed in an attempt to engage Muslim women in communist politics.
+Exploring the respective engagement of the UFA, UFM, and UFT with national and international communism, Islam, and anticolonialism, these organisations offer invaluable insight into the functioning and dynamics of multi-ethnic, European-origin parties in colonial space.
 My project is kindly funded by the HCA Doctoral Scholarship.
 My archival research has been generously supported by the Association for the Study of Modern and Contemporary France (ASMCF) and the Society for the Study of French History (SSFH).Past research interests

 My Masters dissertation was titled, 'Locating the Citizen: Uncovering Colonial-Anticolonial Perceptions of Citizenship, Identity, and Belonging by Women of the French Empire'.
 The research focussed on contributions by women of the French Empire to anticolonial and Pan-African journals in the mid-twentieth century, uncovering colonised women's own understandings of citizenship in colonial space.Papers delivered

-- Social History Society, Annual Conference (Jul.)
-2024 - 'Constructing a (Communist) Political Community: A Cultural and Spatial Analysis of the Recruitment of Algerian Women into the Union des femmes d’Algérie, 1946-1956'
+- Social History Society, Annual Conference, Durham, July 2024 - 'Constructing a (Communist) Political Community: A Cultural and Spatial Analysis of the Recruitment of Algerian Women into the Union des femmes d’Algérie, 1946-1956'

-- Edinburgh Centre of Global History Graduate Workshop, Nov.
-2023 - '‘And they did not rest’: A Women’s History of Anticolonial Marches, Boycotts, and Communist Activity in Côte d’Ivoire, 1946-1958'
+- Edinburgh Centre of Global History Graduate Workshop, University of Edinburgh, November 2023 - '‘And they did not rest’: A Women’s History of Anticolonial Marches, Boycotts, and Communist Activity in Côte d’Ivoire, 1946-1958'

-- Institute of Transnational and Spatial History (University of St Andrews), Annual 'Lightning Talks' (Oct.)
-2023, 'Spaces, Places, and Modes of Mobilisation: Tracing Pathways of Political Activism by Women across Post-War French North and West Africa'
+- Institute of Transnational and Spatial History (University of St Andrews), Annual 'Lightning Talks', October 2023, 'Spaces, Places, and Modes of Mobilisation: Tracing Pathways of Political Activism by Women across Post-War French North and West Africa'

-- Association for the Study of Modern and Contemporary France, Annual Conference (Sept.)
-2023 - 'Analysing the Recruitment of Algerian Women into the Union des femmes d’Algérie (Union of Algerian Women), 1946-1956'
+- Association for the Study of Modern and Contemporary France, Annual Conference, London, September 2023 - 'Analysing the Recruitment of Algerian Women into the Union des femmes d’Algérie (Union of Algerian Women), 1946-1956'